DavidAlmonacid/frequently-used-character-keys/ROADMAP.md

 - [x] Improve the toast styles

-- [ ] Improve composition by separating some parts into its own component
+- [x] Improve composition by separating some parts into its own component and custom hooks

 - [ ] (Optional) Try to add a CLI to the app